nLab

 To tell the difference, ask yourself whether the difference between a monoid and a semigroup is the structure of being equipped with an identity element or only the property that an identity element exists.
 Note that an identity element, if it exists, must be unique and must be preserved by semigroup isomorphisms and by monoid homomorphisms but not by semigroup homomorphisms.

 A third option is to define a new notion: a functor forgets at most property-like structure if it is pseudomonic.
 This means that (1) the functor is faithful and (2) its induced functor between underlying groupoids is fully faithful.
-Intuitively, property-like structure can be described as consisting of “properties which need not automatically be preserved by morphisms” or “structure which, if it exists, is uniquely determined.”
+Intuitively, property-like structure can be described as consisting of “properties which need not be automatically preserved by morphisms” or “structure which, if it exists, is uniquely determined.”
+Examples include that a category has all limits of a specified sort.

 Property-like structure becomes much more prevalent for higher categories.
-For example, the forgetful functor from the 2-category of cartesian monoidal categories (and product-preserving functors) to Cat is essentially (k2)-surjective, and its induced functor between 2-groupoids is essentially (k1)-surjective; thus it forgets property-like structure.
+For example, the forgetful functor from the 2-category of cartesian monoidal categories (and product-preserving functors) to Cat is essentially (k2)(k\ge 2)-surjective, and its induced functor between 2-groupoids is essentially (k1)(k\ge 1)-surjective; thus it forgets property-like structure.
 See also lax-idempotent 2-monad.

 Note that property-like structure is known in traditional logic as categorical structure.
 Obviously, this term can be confusing in categorial logic!